-Pediatric dentists seek to provide oral health care to infants, children, adolescents, and those with special health care needs in a manner that promotes excellence in quality of care and concurrently induces a positive patient attitude toward dental treatment.
-Behavior guidance techniques have allowed most pediatric dental patients to receive treatment in the office with minimal discomfort and without expressed fear.
-Minimal or moderate sedation has provided others with the ability to accept treatment.
-There exists, however, a subset of children and special needs patients that, because of extensive treatment needs, acute situational anxiety, uncooperative age-appropriate behavior, immature cognitive functioning, disabilities, or medical conditions, requires deep sedation/general anesthesia to receive dental treatment in a safe and humane fashion.
+Pediatric dentists seek to provide oral health care to infants, children, adolescents, and persons with special health care needs in a manner that promotes excellence in quality of care and concurrently induces a positive patient attitude toward dental treatment.
+Behavior guidance techniques have allowed many pediatric dental patients to receive treatment in the office with minimal discomfort and without expressed fear.
+Minimal or moderate sedation has allowed others who are less compliant to receive treatment.
+There are some children and special needs patients with extensive treatment needs, acute situational anxiety, uncooperative age-appropriate behavior, immature cognitive functioning, disabilities, or medical conditions that require deep sedation/general anesthesia to receive dental treatment in a safe and humane fashion.
 Access to hospital-based anesthesia services may be limited for a variety of reasons, including restriction of coverage of by third party payors.
-Many pediatric dentists and others who treat children have sought to provide for the administration of deep sedation/ general anesthesia by properly trained individuals in their offices or other facilities outside of the traditional surgical setting.
+Pediatric dentists and others who treat children can provide for the administration of deep sedation/general anesthesia by properly trained individuals in their offices or other facilities outside of the traditional surgical setting.

-Utilizing deep sedation/general anesthesia in the dental office offers benefits for the patient and the dental team.
+Deep sedation/general anesthesia in the dental office can provide benefits for the patient and the dental team.
 Access to care may be improved.
-Both the number of dentists utilizing these advanced behavior guidance techniques and the availability of surgical setting options for the operating dentist may be increased.
 The treatment may be scheduled more easily and efficiently.
 Facility charges and administrative procedures may be less than those associated with a surgical center.
 Complex or lengthy treatment can be provided comfortably while minimizing patient memory of the dental procedure.
-By decreasing patient movement, the quality of care may be improved.
-The dentist can use his/her customary delivery system with access to supplemental equipment, instrumentation, or supplies should the need arise.
+Movement by the patient is decreased, and the quality of care may be improved.
+The dentist can use his/her customary in-office delivery system with access to supplemental equipment, instrumentation, or supplies should the need arise.

-The use of anesthesia personnel to administer deep sedation/general anesthesia in the pediatric dental population is an accepted treatment modality.2-6 The AAPD supports the provision of deep sedation/general anesthesia when, in the judgment of the dental practitioner, clinical indications have been met and additional properly-trained and credentialed personnel and appropriate facilities are used.1 In many cases, the patient may be treated in an appropriate outpatient facility (including the dental office) because the extensive medical resources of a hospital are not necessary.
-It is well documented that this is a safe and viable approach.2-6 This guideline does not supercede, nor is it to be used in deference to, federal, state, and local credentialing and licensure laws, regulations, and codes.
+The use of anesthesia personnel to administer deep sedation/general anesthesia in the pediatric dental population is an accepted treatment modality.2-6 The AAPD supports the provision of deep sedation/general anesthesia when clinical indications have been met and additional properly-trained and credentialed personnel and appropriate facilities are used.^{1,2,6} In many cases, the patient may be treated in an appropriate out-patient facility (including the dental office) because the extensive medical resources of a hospital are not necessary.

+This guideline does not supercede, nor is it to be used in deference to, federal, state, and local credentialing and licensure laws, regulations, and codes.
 It cannot and does not predict nor guarantee a specific patient outcome.